Skip to main content

 Location: UW-Green Bay, Green Bay Campus

-Details: You'll help develop a more detailed understanding of fish behavior, community dynamics and trends in population abundance is essential for the design and implementation of management and conservation practices.
+Details: You’ll help develop a deeper understanding of how fish populations respond to habitat restoration, watershed condition, and emerging environmental stressors in the Great Lakes region.
 As a Freshwater Scholar, you will:

-• Join a team of UW-Green Bay undergraduate/graduate students.
+• Join a team of UW-Green Bay undergraduate and graduate students working in the Aquatic Ecology and Fisheries Laboratory.

 Location: UW-Green Bay, Green Bay Campus

-• Measure nutrients in water quality from constructed wetlands and reactive media.
+• Measure nutrients in water from sedimentation basins and reactive filter media

 Erin Giese